Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 I wanted to tell you about an impressive Iceland Kickstarter project.
-It is a beautiful photographic hardcover book called “A Sense of Place – Imprints of Iceland”.
+It is a beautiful hardcover photographic book titled “A Sense of Place – Imprints of Iceland”.
 The author is the acclaimed Icelandic photographer, Charlotta María Hauksdóttir.
 The book contains 36 separate works.
 Many of the pieces are triptychs or panorama images, so for a better viewing experience, the book has many fold-outs.
-This is her first book but you can follow her art and photography on her website, Instagram and Facebook.
+This is her first book.

-Hey Charlotta and thank you for taking the time for this interview.
-Can you give me a little background information about you?
+Hey Charlotta, and thank you for taking the time for this interview.
+Can you give me a little background information about yourself?

 What is the inspiration for your Iceland Kickstarter project?

-I’ve been photographing the landscape in Iceland since 2003 with other projects in between.
-In the beginning, I was doing horizontal diptychs and triptychs where I moved the camera to indicate time passing and the inability to really hold on to experiences.
+I’ve been photographing the landscape in Iceland since 2003, with other projects in between.
+In the beginning, I was doing horizontal diptychs and triptychs, moving the camera to indicate time passing and the inability to really hold on to experiences.
 The work is quite dreamlike.
-In 2007 that changed to vertical pieces assembled with 3 sharp photographs making the landscape more lifelike.
-The images are all taken in the same location and I purposefully choose images that flow together but do not line up perfectly.
-This way I present an alternate view of the landscape where the discontinuity suggests gaps in memories and experiences.
+In 2007, that changed to vertical pieces assembled with 3 sharp photographs, making the landscape more lifelike.
+The images are all taken in the same location, and I purposefully choose images that flow together but do not line up perfectly.
+This way, I present an alternative view of the landscape in which the discontinuity suggests gaps in memory and experience.

 Making images human scale

 These images are human scale and are meant to envelop the viewer and draw them into space.
 In my latest project, I have been abstracting the landscape even more by physically cutting up photographs and layering them.
-All the work is visually very different but the most recent project that I began working on in 2017 brings it all together conceptually.
-So when Daylight Books contacted me and was interested in publishing the work I felt it was the right time to do a book.
+All the work is visually distinct, but the most recent project I began in 2017 brings it all together conceptually.
+So when Daylight Books contacted me and expressed interest in publishing the work, I felt it was the right time to write a book.

 What are your favorite places in Iceland?

-What is it about Icelandic nature and landscapes that inspire you?
+What is it about Icelandic nature and landscapes that inspires you?

 Can you tell me about the creative process for the Iceland Kickstarter project?

-With my most recent landscape work, I will go to different locations and shoot dozens and even hundreds of photographs in each.
-I photograph the ground, the sky and everything in between, in both closeups and wide angles.
-After I get back to California I select multiple photographs and arrange them in layers in Photoshop.
+For my most recent landscape work, I will visit different locations and shoot dozens, if not hundreds, of photographs in each.
+I photograph the ground, the sky, and everything in between, in both close-ups and wide angles.
+After I get back to California, I select multiple photographs and arrange them in layers in Photoshop.
 I then apply a pattern mask I feel fits the work and erase parts to reveal the images underneath.
-For the Topography work, I usually end up with 4-7 images that I print separately, cut them by hand and layer them with the material in between.
+For the Topography work, I usually end up with 4-7 images that I print separately, cut them by hand, and layer them with the material in between.
 This results in 3-d sculptural pieces.
-With some of the fingerprint patterned work, I merge together 2-3 images in Photoshop to alter the landscape and then apply the mask.
+For some of the fingerprint-patterned work, I merge 2-3 images in Photoshop to alter the landscape, then apply the mask.

 What equipment do you use for your photography for your Iceland Kickstarter project?